Jwan622/hopkins_data_structures/module_10/notes.md

 What k should you use? there is an optimal k, but if k is too big it gets worse.nadir is approx sqrt(n)

 ![quad2](quad2.png)

+**Summary**:
+- Cost: O(n^(3/2))
+- could use a linked implementation.
+The reduction of hte subfiles could leverage the linked list to make it more efficient.

 ## insertion sort